bilalzaib2134-gif/TP53-Mutation-Classication/README.md

 Held-out test set: **294 TP53 variants** (82 pathogenic, 212 benign)
 Confusion matrix: TN = 194, FP = 18, FN = 10, TP = 72

+*A bootstrap 95% CI for this specific model's AUC-ROC has not yet been independently confirmed against a saved cell output and is omitted here pending that verification.*

 ---